Events

 November 15-17, 2024, Indiana University Hamilton Lugar School, Bloomington, IN

-The First Conference on Global Indigenous Studies (CGIS 2024) is a multidisciplinary, interdisciplinary, and transdisciplinary event that will bring together national and international scholars, educators, practitioners, students, policy makers, activists, academic institutions, Indigenous organizations, governmental and non-governmental organizations.
-The participants in this conference will be involved in a local and global dialogue and exchange of ideas, research, and experiences on the themes of the event.
+The Conference on Global Indigenous Studies (CGIS 2024) is a multidisciplinary, interdisciplinary, and transdisciplinary event which brought together national and international scholars, educators, practitioners, students, policy makers, activists, academic institutions, Indigenous organizations, governmental and non-governmental organizations.
+The participants in this conference were involved in a local and global dialogue and exchange of ideas, research, and experiences on the themes of the event.
+The Global Indigenous Studies Network looks forward to hosting this event again in 2026, additional details to follow.
 Visit our Conference page here to learn more.

 2022 GISN Workshop